SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

 ### Why we use SSH based authentication to connect to Github account ?
 To push our developed code from VS to Github account using gitbash client, we use SSH based authentication.
 Because we work with multiple github accounts, so for every account logging with username and password is not a good practice, so we prefer to use "ssh based authentication" since SSH(22) is more secure.
-- First generate a new key-pair (or) use existing key-pair, "ssh-keygen -f <file_name>" press enter two times, Public-key will be with .pub extension, you need to give .pem extension manually for Private-key, To enable extension go to "File Explorer Options" in control panel/view/unhide extensions for known file types.
+- First generate a new key-pair (or) use existing key-pair, "ssh-keygen -f <file_name>" press enter two times, Public-Key will be with .pub extension, you need to give .pem extension manually for Private-Key.
+To enable extension go to "File Explorer Options" in control_panel/view/unhide_extensions for known file types.
-- Cat Public-key, copy the code and go to the github settings/SSH and GPG Keys/New SSH key/give any name and paste without any gaps.
+- Cat Public-Key, copy the code and go to the github_settings/SSH_and_GPG_Keys/New_SSH_key/give_any_name and paste without any gaps.
-- Keep your Private-key in ".ssh" folder, if it is not created you have to create the .ssh folder in user directory like "C:/Users/saikiran/.ssh"
+- Keep your Private-Key in ".ssh" folder, if it is not there you have to manually create the .ssh folder in user directory "C:/Users/saikiran/.ssh"
-- Create a config file with NO extension in .ssh folder, in this config file keep the config syntax and give the correct location of your Private-key and also we can add multiple github accounts here.
-Below is the config syntax i have given for my created Private-key.
+- Create a config_file with NO extension in .ssh folder, in this config file keep the config_syntax and give the correct location of your Private-Key and also we can add multiple github accounts here.
+Below is the config syntax i have given for my created Private-Key.

                     Host github.com
                       HostName github.com
                       User git
                       PreferredAuthentications publickey
                       IdentityFile ~/saikiran.pem

 - We have HTTPS and SSH to the repository.
 - HTTPS ---> Username and Password, clone https URL when you have read only access.
-- SSH ---> Just Private-key, you can clone if you are the owner of the respository.
+- SSH ---> Just Private-Key, you can clone if you are the owner of the respository.
 Prefer HTTPS while cloning the repository.
 - Github is nothing but a folder in internet with tracking capabilities.
 - git branch -M main ---> To change from master to main (or) main to master